 Simple, quick and delicious – doesn’t this sound like a perfect combination for your next snack adventure?
 You don’t have to be a gourmet cook to enjoy tasty homemade treats.
-Get ready to impress your friends with this recipe for honey joys .
+This Australian treat has been enjoyed by generations.
+Get ready to impress your friends with this recipe for honey joys.

 When you first here the name of this sweet treat, you may think – a what?
 What is a Honey Joy?
-If is has honey in it is must be good – right?
+If it has honey in it – it must be good – right?

 Regardless of their origin or the words that you use to describe them, they are quick, easy and inexpensive to make.